 Q: I see you add water and xanthan gum.
 Is this to keep the calories down?
 And if so, why use MCT oil?

 A: Good question.
 We used to post two versions to every salad dressing, a “regular” and a “lite” version.
 We stopped that because if a person wants a regular version, just add more oil and cut out the water and xanthan gum.
-However, there are even calories in MCT oil and a late dinner will can keep you awake at night with all this extra energy.
+However, there are even calories in MCT oil and a late dinner can keep you awake at night with all this extra energy.
 Additionally, MCT oil is anti-inflammatory, and that is much of the purpose of all our recipes.

 Q: Your salad dressing is anti-inflammatory.
 Have you ever considered using montmorency cherries?